 In pretty much any workplace today–whatever the industry, size, or location–workflow management and automation are either already used or being considered.

-The average business user is now empowered with the power to design workflow and achieve great, consistent results from common workplace processes.
+The average business user is now empowered with the tools to design workflows and achieve great, consistent results from common workplace processes.

 For example, Kissflow has made it easy to create workflows with a WYSIWYG form designer, drag-and-drop modules, and an easy-to-understand visual design.
-But with certain processes, designing the workflow from scratch can be difficult, bordering on downright impossible.
+However, when it comes to certain processes, having a workflow example to reference can make designing workflows much easier, avoiding the complexity of starting from scratch.

 Businesses across all industries have various workflows for their critical tasks.
 Some can be identical, while others can be unique to a particular organization/industry.
 Examples of workflows include leave request management, reimbursement management, employee onboarding, etc.